singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

 - Supports CSV, JSON, Avro, SQL
 - Querying is very expensive here
 - Command line tool = `bq`
+- BigQuery is not suitable for transactional use case
 - Hierarchy -
 ```
 ├── Project